amit17051980/OTDS/README.md

         ```

   4. Test OTDS Admin Portal
-     Connect to OTDS Admin using the url and credentials below:
+     Connect to OTDS Admin using the URL and credentials below:

      http://{DOCKER-HOST}:9001/otds-admin